GoFightNguyen/GoFightNguyen.github.io/_posts/2017-01-23-visual-studio-shortcut-format-document.md

 Format Document: Ctrl + K, Ctrl + D

 Last week, we learned how to [format selection]({{"/blog/visual-studio-shortcut-format-selection"}}).
-But if you would rather format the entire document, then try this Visual Studio shortcut.</p>
+But if you would rather format the entire document, then try this Visual Studio shortcut.

 ![format document gif]({{"/assets/format-document.gif" | absolute_url}})